MarcinKozak/DatabaseMigrator/README.md

 - ```config/marcinkozak/databasemigrator/connections.php```
 - ```database/schemas/ExampleSchema.php```

-The first file contains a collection of connections where each defined source and target DB connection, disabled/enabled state and class name of schema.
+The first file contains a collection of connections where each of them defines source and target DB connection, disabled/enabled state and class name of schema.

 ```php
 <?php